lsawade/introduction-to-conda/docs/creating-a-package/creating-a-conda-package.md

 have to be a one-liner, but could also be a path to an actual build script relative to the location of the `meta.yml` file. `requirements` asks for the necessary software needed to run the build process and the necessary software for potential hosts, e.g. `osx-64`.
-The software can be compilers that are called with a specified `build.sh` (`macos`, `Linux`) or `bld.bat` (`windows`).
+The software can also be compilers that are called with a specified `build.sh` (`macos`, `Linux`) or `bld.bat` (`windows`).
 Finally, `test` could be specified as a script/command or in form of `python` module names under `imports`.